fdantasb/amaro_backend/README.md

 - http://localhost:8080/product/create/list -> to use the payload to populate products;
 - http://localhost:8080/product/similar/{id} -> to find similar products using the ID;

+You can use the following Collection in Postman: https://www.getpostman.com/collections/ce03d39bca9c83799b36

 **********************************************************************************************************************************************************

 Part 2: SAP HYBRIS